ros2/design/articles/115_topic_and_service_name_mapping.md

 Trade-offs:

-- Uses one less character
+- Uses one fewer character
 - Less consistent with replacement of other forward slashes (`/`)

-Rational:
+Rationale:

 Slight preference given to the more consistent alternative.